© Christopher Barton

 “*Te Smailetl*,” Jemmett mutters.
 “Old Squamish legend about a chief’s daughter.
 Ran off with a slave and started a new tribe in the mountains.
 All skins, clubs and rocks… real tooth and claw stuff.”

 “Almost got me once,” Grogan speaks again.
 He scans around the circle, making sure he has the floor.
 The fire spits and crackles.
 His eyes settle on me.
 “Couple of years back… at dusk, I’m amblin’ back to camp.
 Passed a clearing with a big old stump in the middle.
 Heard a crash off to me right.
 Something in the bushes.
 I stop - it gets dark quick in there under those cypress, ye know.
 I’m gripping me axe, wishing I had me rifle, when…” Grogan whistles, casting his arm forward. “...a rock.
 Goes right past me it does.
-I’m not liking this.
+I’m not liking that.
 I yell ‘show yerself’.
 Nothing.
 I peered at that big stump... can see its outline against the bush.
 Seven, eight foot tall, easy.
 A bear could hide behind that ye know - not that bear throw rocks mind.
 Is that where he is?
 Behind that stump?
 I back away down the trail, watching the stump, the trees all around.
 Then…”

 “Then?”
 I demand.